Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Domain-decoupled Physics-informed Neural Networks for Surrogate Modelling

-Hence, the first-principles model prediction of the position, orientation, and force data shows good accordance with the measured signals, but the dynamic behavior of the torque output does not match well.
+Hence, the first-principles model prediction of the position, orientation, and force data shows good accordance with the measured signals, but the force error has a comparatively high variance and the dynamic behavior of the torque output does not match well.
 This is most likely due to a simplification of the inertia of the tracking system, which is implicitly incorporated as an increased density of the material towards the rod's end.
-This shortcut helps to reduce the total number of states and the computation time of the model, which is important for real-time control.
+This causes deviations when the tip is accelerated, but the shortcut helps to reduce the number of states and the computation time, which is important for real-time control.